-To disable dynamic memory on the virtual machine, using the Set-VMMemory cmdlet with the following syntax:
+To disable dynamic memory on the virtual machine, use the Set-VMMemory cmdlet with the following syntax:

-To enable MAC Address Spoofing on the virtual machine, using the Set-VMNetworkAdapter cmdlet with the following syntax:
+To enable MAC Address Spoofing on the virtual machine, use the Set-VMNetworkAdapter cmdlet with the following syntax:

 Important: Virtual machines that are being used with nested virtualization no longer support the following features.